-It’s been years since those of us in the sales development world first heard the assertion that the “cold call is dead.”
+It’s been years since those of us in the outbound sales development world first heard the assertion that the “cold call is dead.”
 And many involved in lead generation agreed.

 Why should an SDR spend his or her time calling and leaving messages, or fighting with gatekeepers when they can get their targeted messages right into the inbox of the person they want to sell to?
 Right?
 Not quite.

 According to veteran sales leader and lead generation consultant Rex Biberston, that now widely accepted adage is the actually the result of SDRs not being prepared for the first few, albeit critical, seconds of a cold call.

 “The beginning of a cold call is all about getting permission.
 That’s where everyone screws up,” says Biberston, on a recent edition of The Predictable Revenue Podcast.

 “After getting permission, then asking qualifying questions.
 But, it’s usually the first things you say.
 Most people screw up right there.
 I see most people fail right at the beginning.